Conflict (UFO): Reception

-Rating the UFO episodes from best to worst, review website anorakzone.com ranks "Conflict" 19th, calling it "better than many of the episodes ranked above it" but "[not] as much fun".
-It considers the episode an example of how, "by concerning itself with the minutiae of bureaucracy", UFO showed itself to be "more adult" than other science fiction series.
+Rating the UFO episodes from best to worst, review website anorakzone.com ranked "Conflict" 19th, calling it "better than many of the episodes ranked above it" but "[not] as much fun".
+It considered the episode an example of how, "by concerning itself with the minutiae of bureaucracy", UFO showed itself to be "more adult" than other science fiction series.

-John Kenneth Muir regards the episode as one of the best, describing it as "fascinating" for "[realising that] the real impediment here is not the actual nemesis of Earth (the alien device), but our own human politics".
-Muir also considers the episode "extremely forward-looking" for the 1970s due to its focus on the emerging problem of space junk.
+John Kenneth Muir regarded the episode as one of the best, describing it as "fascinating" for "[realising that] the real impediment here is not the actual nemesis of Earth (the alien device), but our own human politics".
+Muir also considered the episode "extremely forward-looking" for the 1970s due to its focus on the emerging problem of space junk.

+Except for the climax and the scale model special effects, Video Watchdog magazine found the episode "unremarkable and largely uninvolving".